Satellite broadband guide

 - A paid subscription – You will need a contract to receive satellite broadband.
 You cannot simply buy a dish off the shelf, point it upwards and hope for the best.
 Your provider will provide your dish and install it for you – you will then pay monthly for your service.
 This means you won't have to choose the best satellite dish or compare satellite receivers.
 It's all done for you

 - A connection to a satellite in orbit – Your dish must have a clear view of the sky, and although that amounts to a lot of options in terms of placement, it's worth finding out which direction the dish will need to point to get an idea of where on your home it will have to be placed

 Do I need satellite broadband?

 Satellite broadband is very niche, and few people opt for it in the grand scheme.
-There are a number of factors as to why this is, but the number one reason is that most of us can get a decent ADSL or fibre connection that is more capable and costs less.
+There are a number of factors as to why this is, but the number one reason is that most of us can get a decent fibre connection that is more capable and costs a lot less.
 Or failing that a mobile broadband connection to a 4G or 5G network.
 Here is when you might need satellite broadband and when you probably don't.

 When you need satellite broadband

 If you live somewhere so remote that not only can you not get a decent fixed broadband service, but you also cannot get a reliable 4G or 5G mobile signal either.
 Satellite broadband is expensive, and requires complex, specialist installation, so it really should be your last resort.